Exercise & Cancer | How Targeted Exercise Can Help Fight Cancer

 - Is beneficial for chronic pain, physical function, sleep, cognitive function, overall health and disease risk modification.

-- Influences quality of live, activities of daily living, overall physical function and independence.
+- Influences quality of life, activities of daily living, overall physical function and independence.

 - Reduces disability and risk of developing illnesses such as hypertension, cardiovascular disease, type 2 diabetes, osteoporosis and obesity.